Make a day out of 'Hamilton' in London

 Drafter and signer of the Declaration of Independence and first Postmaster General Benjamin Franklin was supposed to feature in Hamilton but didn’t make it to the final version – there are quite enough characters to be getting on with!
 Older than many of his fellow revolutionaries, “Ben Franklin’s Song” depicts a boastful individual who introduces himself as “76-and-I’ll-Still-Kick-Your-Ass F---in’ Franklin”.
 The number was recorded by The Decembrists.

-There’s no doubt that Franklin – a writer, scientist, inventor, diplomat, publisher, and political philosopher – was true polymath, and he’s also the Founding Father with the strongest connection to London, having lived in the city between 1757-75.
+There’s no doubt that Franklin – a writer, scientist, inventor, diplomat, publisher, and political philosopher – was a true polymath, and he’s also the Founding Father with the strongest connection to London, having lived in the city between 1757-75.
 The Benjamin Franklin House is the only surviving house inhabited by Franklin and has been a museum since 2006.
 There is an architectural tour on Fridays and a historical experience with costumed guides on weekends.
 It’s a real historical gem.

 Address: 36 Craven Street, London WC2N